Fahd-Har/CW2025/README.md

     - Links the game's UI and logic by retrieving the GuiController from the FXML and using it to initialize the GameController before displaying the game scene.
     - Separates game logic between each game difficulties.

+- **GameMode** Path: src/main/java/com/comp2042/view/logic/GameMode.java
+    - New enumeration to defines the three difficulty modes and holds two core boolean properties to control difficulty scaling in the game loop:

 ## Modified Java Classes
 ### File Refactoring